bekk/Enpassant/README.md

 `{baseUrl}/ingestion` is used to push board states.
 Clients using this hub should send messages titled `BoardUpdate`.

 `{baseUrl}/chessEvents` is used to listen to board states.
 Clients using this hub should listen for messages titled `BoardUpdate`.
+Clients may also invoke `LastUpdate` to get the last board state.

 ## How to connect to Enpassant hub